 ABOUT THE IGNITION CHALLENGE

-Amidst the pandemic, the PenFed Foundation Veteran Entrepreneur Investment Program (VEIP) realized the opportunity to prepare and strengthen veteran owned small businesses to better serve the economy and create meaningful jobs.
-Military entrepreneurs are perfectly poised to act on this opportunity as they have the resourcefulness, grit, and flexibility needed to succeed.
+Amidst the pandemic, the PenFed Foundation Veteran Entrepreneur Investment Program (VEIP) realized the opportunity to prepare and strengthen veteran-owned small businesses to better serve the economy and create meaningful jobs.
+Military entrepreneurs are perfectly poised to act on this opportunity, as they have the resourcefulness, grit, and flexibility needed to succeed.

-WHO SHOULD APPLY:
+WHO SHOULD APPLY

-- With a business idea or new company that are at least 50% military and Black founder owned and operated.
+- With a business idea or new company that is at least 50% military-owned and operated.